adipasquale/blog.dipasquale.fr/_posts/2018-12-02-leave-gmail-in-10-steps.md

 This is a common analogy for Gmail's model.
 The privacy implications of using Gmail actually go much farther than that, because Gmail is not only your postman (with Gmail), it also owns your car ( your web browser), your address book (with Search), your TV (with YouTube), it's a great land owner (with AdSense)… And there are many reasons not to trust Google, [especially with your privacy](http://precursorblog.com/?q=content/googles-top-35-privacy-scandals).

+**Important edit**: As many commenters pointed out, this analogy is actually not correct anymore, as [Google stopped reading your emails for ad-personalization](https://techcentral.co.za/google-will-stop-reading-e-mail/75215/) in 2017, sorry I missed that news.
+However, they [do still read](https://theoutline.com/post/4524/remember-when-google-said-it-would-stop-reading-your-email) them in order to "customize search results, better detect spam and malware".

 Migrating away from any email service, like changing addresses in real world life, is always going to be tedious.
 I did not find that Gmail makes it particularly harder, but I hope this guide can help you.

 Disclaimer : This guide will not help you find alternatives for the Gmail-specific features, like labels, snoozing, bundles, suggested replies and so on.